 5.2.1 Service Description

-The Nnsacf_NSAC service provides the service capability for the NF Service Consumer (e.g. AMF, SMF) to request admission control for UEs accessing a specific network slice, or for PDU sessions to be established to a specific network slice.
+The Nnsacf_NSAC service provides the service capability for the NF Service Consumer (e.g. AMF, SMF, Primary NSACF) to request admission control for UEs accessing a specific network slice, or for PDU sessions to be established to a specific network slice.
 The following are the key functionalities of this NF service:

 - Request the NSACF to control the number of UEs registered to a specific network slice, e.g. perform availability check and update the number of UEs registered to a specific network slice;